 The space link modulation scheme is selected to minimize the occupied bandwidth of the transmitted signals.
 Suitable modulation schemes are defined in ECSS-E-ST-50-05.

 The space link channel coding scheme is selected to minimize the power to be used by the space link in order to minimize the potential for harmful interference to other users.
-Suitable channel coding schemes are defined in relevant ECSS-E-ST-50 Standards (e.g. ECSS- and ECSS).
+Suitable channel coding schemes are defined in relevant ECSS-E-ST-50 Standards (e.g. ECSS-E-AS-50-21 and ECSS-E-AS-50-24).

 The space link is described in clause 4.3.3.